Privacy Policy

 9. Retention

-We retain personal information for as long as needed to provide the Services, comply with law, resolve disputes, and enforce agreements.
-When you delete your account or request deletion where applicable, we will delete or anonymize your personal information within a reasonable period, subject to legal retention requirements.
+We retain other personal information only for as long as needed to provide the Services, comply with law, resolve disputes, and enforce agreements, subject to those legal retention requirements.

 10. Security